Due to anomalies in the care, the leaves in your Watermelon Peperomia can appear limp and drooping.

 Sometimes when the problem is too severe and deeply rooted, propagation is the only possible solution.

-Hence, be mindful before pouring in that glass full of water in your peperomia plant.
+Hence, be mindful before pouring that glass of water into your Peperomia plant.